ropensci/datapack/README.md

 If the *port* command is not found, then skip to the [Installing with HomeBrew](#homebrew) section.

 ### Installing with Macports
-If you are already using the MacPorts package manager, you can install *datapackage* with the following commands, otherwise, it is recommended that you skip to the next section [Installing with HomeBrew](#homebrew).
+If you are already using the MacPorts package manager, you can install *datapack* with the following commands, otherwise, it is recommended that you skip to the next section [Installing with HomeBrew](#homebrew).

-To install the *datapackage* R package with MacPorts, enter this commands at a terminal window:
+To install the *datapack* R package with MacPorts, enter this commands at a terminal window:
 ```
 sudo port install redland
 ```